-Computers might just be one of the best inventions of the 21st century.
-These wondrous machines could perform a wide range of mathematical operations with accuracy.
-Ever since then research has gone into improving the bridge of communication between the human operating the computer and the computer itself.
-A programming language defines the terms and symbols that one uses while communicating with computers.
-Over the years, languages have evolved to be more sophisticated and closer to the user than ever before.
-With 2022 fast approaching, it is definitely worth the time to pick up a programming language and properly learn it.
+Computers are wondrous machines that can perform a wide range of mathematical operations with accuracy.
+Ever since then, research has gone into improving the bridge of communication between the human and the computer itself.
+A programming language defines the terms that one uses while communicating with computers.
+Today, we present you a list of the most popular programming languages of 2024.

 Modern-day programming languages use alphanumeric data which very closely resemble the languages spoken by us in our everyday lives.
 More research is being put into making computers understand our natural languages (like English), which will allow computers to understand human languages in their entirety in the future.

 Software engineers earn a substantial amount, perhaps much more than equivalent jobs in the industry.
-The average salary offered to a software engineer as indicated by Indeed's stats is $101,227 - with a cash bonus of $4000 every year (in the United States).
-This also includes additional benefits like stock options, commuter assistance as well as visa sponsorship.
-Despite salaries being slashed during the pandemic, software engineers managed to translate to remote work culture and continue work as usual.
+This also includes additional benefits like stock options, commuter assistance as well and visa sponsorship.

 If you are not exhausted yet and want to build something that concerns the developers working on the product, there's DevOps for you.
 You're pretty much spoiled for choice when it comes to computer engineering (or computer science) - even though most jobs generally need a college degree before they even look at your resume.